CamelCaseCam/CadBerry/CONTRIBUTING.md

 CadBerry uses [Catch2](https://github.com/catchorg/Catch2) to test the editor and GIL.
 Before submitting any pull requests, you should run CadBerry_test to make sure everything is working correctly.

 ### CadBerry vs GIL
 CadBerry is designed to be an IDE for synthetic biology.
 GIL is a language for synthetic biology.
 While they are both in the same repository, GIL is older and has more features.
-They are designed to be used together, but they could be seperated with a little work.
+They are designed to be used together, but they could be separated with a little work.

 ## How you can contribute
 ____________________________